QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     println("minimum = $(results.minimum) with argmin = $(results.minimizer) in "*
     "$(results.iterations) iterations")

-Note that this has fewer iterations
+Note that this has fewer iterations.

-As no derivative was given, it used `finite differences <https://en.wikipedia.org/wiki/Finite_difference>`_ to approximate the gradient of ``f(x)``
+As no derivative was given, it used `finite differences <https://en.wikipedia.org/wiki/Finite_difference>`_ to approximate the gradient of ``f(x)``.

-However, since most of the algorithms require derivatives, you will often want to use auto differentiation or pass analytical gradients if possible
+However, since most of the algorithms require derivatives, you will often want to use auto differentiation or pass analytical gradients if possible.

 .. code-block:: julia